 This year marks a very special anniversary for me and for Kenzie's Gift.

-The Memories are Forever Diary which accompanies this booklet is designed for children aged 5-12 years.
-The diary features fun things to do and encourages children to remember in an individual way.
+The Memories are Forever Diary which accompanies this booklet is designed for tamariki aged 5-12 years.
+The diary features fun things to do and encourages tamariki to remember in an individual way.
 It also prompts them to express how they are feeling with visual cues and activities.

 We are exceedingly grateful to the Fairfax/Ports of Auckland Round the Bays 2015 for the wonderful donation which has helped to make the Memories are Forever pack a reality for us.